-The enrolment into the National Integrated Identity Management System (NIIMS), a system that is going to operate the Huduma Number, is going to take place at birth.
+Enrolment into the NIIMS, a system that is going to operate the Huduma Namba, is going to take place at birth.
 Once you are born, we are then able to tell who was born where, who is operating from where and it brings into mind the 1984 George Orwell's Big Brother novel whereby wherever you go, the big brother is watching.